Open-Legal/LegalNLP-API/README.md

 ## Demo

-The latest version is available here: http://openlegal-legal-nlp-api.westeurope.azurecontainer.io/docs
+The latest version is available here: https://openlegal-legal-nlp-api.purplewater-6d16a940.westeurope.azurecontainerapps.io/docs

-*Important note - this isn't running over HTTPS and isn't your own version, do not send production content to this endpoint*
+*Important note - this isn't your own version, do not send production content to this endpoint*